 Voter with Disabilities

-Lake County offers a Remote Accessible Vote by Mail (RAVBM) system to deliver ballots to voters with disabilities.
-Voters can request and receive access to the Remote Accessible Vote by Mail system.
-This system allows voters with disabilities to download and mark their ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Registrar’s office to be counted.
+This system allows voters with disabilities to download and mark their ballot privately and independently using their own assistive technology, print their marked ballot, and mail it to the Registrar of Voters office to be counted.

 Voters can access and mark a ballot in a screen-readable format from any computer with Internet access.
 Marked ballots must be printed and returned to Lake County Registrar of Voters office by mail or in person.
 To ensure the privacy of the voters’ selections, the accessible Vote by Mail system does not store or transmit the voters’ selections over the Internet.
-Voters can access the service anytime, day or night during an election period.
+Upon receiving the website link voters can access the service anytime, day or night during an election period.

 Information on Polling Place Accessibility.
 Each Polling Place is surveyed to determine accessibility.
-Whether or not your Polling Place is accessible is indicated in the upper right hand corner of the address label on your Sample Ballot by either the word "YES" or the word "NO".
-If your Polling Place is not accessible you may contact the Registrar of Voters Office for information regarding your Polling Place's accessibility disqualification, or you may choose to take advantage of either curbside voting or vote by mail voting.
+Whether or not your Polling Place is accessible is indicated in the upper right hand corner of the address label on your Sample Ballot and Voter Information guide by either the word "YES" or the word "NO".
+If your Polling Place is not accessible, you may contact the Registrar of Voters office for information regarding your Polling Place's accessibility disqualification, or you may choose to take advantage of either curbside voting or vote by mail voting.

 Assistance marking your Official Ballot.
 You may have up to two people of your choice assist you; however, you may not be assisted by your employer, union representative nor an agent of your employer or union representative.